Intro

 9).
 Use the Feedback Wheel.

-This is a communication tool where being a speaker and listener are two distinct, but equally important roles.
+This is a communication tool where being a speaker and listener are two distinct but equally important roles.

-As a listener, you practice active listening with the spirit to allow your partner to be really heard.
+As a listener, you practice active listening with the spirit to allow your partner to be heard.

-It’s not easy practicing this, and often couples need support and practice doing so.
+It’s not easy practicing this, and often, couples need support and practice doing so.

 10).
 Know your partner is generally trying their best.